Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Camping In Ericeira

-If you’re looking for a decent camp site, look no further and check in at Ericeira camping which is about five minutes north of the city centre and just across the road from the ocean.
+If you’re looking for a decent campsite, look no further and check in at Ericeira camping which is about five minutes north of the city centre and just across the road from the ocean.
 Yes, you get ocean views from up here!

-Alternative Accommodation In Ericeira
+Hotel Accommodation In Ericeira

-Day 13 – Enjoy Miraculous Peniche
+Day 13: Enjoy Miraculous Peniche

 Coming right up is the surfer’s paradise of Portugal: the beautiful Peniche.
 Situated partly on a peninsula, Peniche is surrounded by long stretches of rocky shore which are also a magnet for the fishing community.
 Check out Fortaleza de Peniche if you still haven’t had your fill of history and sightseeing.